nesi/hpc-intro/_episodes/02-unix-shell.md

 For more details on our persistent and nobackup storage systems, including data retention and the nobackup autodelete schedule, please see our [Filesystem and Quota](https://docs.nesi.org.nz/Storage/File_Systems_and_Quotas/NeSI_File_Systems_and_Quotas/) documentation.

-> ## The Unix Shell
->
-> This episode will be a quick introduction to the Unix shell, only the bare minimum required to use the cluster.
->
-> The Software Carpentry '[Unix Shell](https://swcarpentry.github.io/shell-novice/)' lesson covers the subject in more depth, we recommend you check it out.
->
-{: .callout}

-The part of the operating system responsible for managing files and directories is called the **file system**.
-It organizes our data into files, which hold information, and directories (also called 'folders'), which hold files or other directories.

-Understanding how to navigate the file system using command line is essential for using an HPC.

 Directories are like *places* — at any time while we are using the shell, we are in exactly one place called